San Basilio de Palenque

 San Basilio de Palenque or Palenque de San Basilio, often referred to by the locals simply as Palenke, is a Palenque village and corregimiento in the Municipality of Mahates, Bolivar in northern Colombia.
 Palenque was the first free African town in the Americas, and in 2005 was declared a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

+It's located close to the Canal del Dique, around 50 kilometres from Cartagenas de Indias.

 History

-Spaniards introduced enslaved Africans in South America through the Magdalena River Valley.
+Portuguese enslaved Africans in South America through the Magdalena River Valley.
 Its mouth is close to the important port of Cartagena de Indias where ships full of Africans arrived.
 In 1599 some 30 slave runaways escaped into the forest under the leadership of Captain Benkos Biohó.
 The group of Maroons defeated the first expedition of 20 armed men sent against them, killing the expedition leader Juan Gómez.
 Some years after they escaped, they had wandered between the Matuna swamp and the Dique channel.
 In one of his raids to the south, Benkos Biohó found a piece of land that offered ideal conditions for establishing a settlement.
 King Benkos-Bioho founded his dynasty along with his wife Queen Wiwa at Matuna around 1600.
 Since they barricaded the place with palisades, the place was also called Palenque (Spanish for palisade, wooden fence).
 Although the exact year is unknown, according to mythical-historical accounts, Palenque was founded in 1603.
 This is the date inscribed in the Benkos Bioho statue in the main plaza of Palenque.
 The village was first known as Palenque de San Miguel Arcángel.
 This maroon community was "made up of Bozales (i.e. individuals born in Africa) as well as creoles (i.e. individuals born in the New World), many of whom must have formerly inhabited other nearby palenques".
 Only one century later, in January 1713 was renamed as San Basilio Magno, at a time when the maroon community had 137 homes, according to records.